CognizantOpenSource/maqs-dotnet/docs/MAQS_9/MAQS-FAQ.md

    - Database
    - Email (IMAP only)
    - Selenium (with tests and page object models)
+   - Playwright (with tests and page object models)
    - Web Service (with tests, json models and xml models)
 - DotNet Framework item templates
    - Appium tests (Visual Studio and NUnit versions)